47th Regiment Royal Artillery: History

-Dress Distinction

-In September 2019 the regiment changed from their Royal Artillery headdress to that of the aviation light blue beret.
+In September 2019, the regiment changed from their Royal Artillery headdress to that of the aviation light blue beret.

-Current Role
+Role

-The Regiment is the sole operator of the Thales Watchkeeper WK450 UAS.
+The regiment is the sole operator of the Thales Watchkeeper WK450 UAS.
+By March 2025, the regiment's fleet of Watchkeeper drones will be retired from service.
+The Army is expected to replace the Watchkeeper with a more advanced drone system.

-Current Batteries
+Batteries

 The Regiment currently comprises four equipment Batteries and one HQ Battery.
 The fourth equipment Battery (57 Battery) was added in 2019: